-The following table presents fees for audit services rendered by Grant Thornton LLP for the audit of our annual consolidated financial statements for 2022 and 2021, and fees billed for other services rendered by Grant Thornton LLP during the corresponding periods (dollars in millions).
+The following table presents fees for audit services rendered by Grant Thornton LLP for the audit of our annual consolidated financial statements for 2023 and 2022, and fees billed for other services rendered by Grant Thornton LLP during the corresponding periods (dollars in millions).

-Fi Fiscal 2022 Fiscal 2021
+Fisc al 2023 Fiscal 2022

-Audit Fees (1) \$ 2.1 \$ 2.1
+Audit Fees (1) \$ 2.3 \$ 2.1

-Audit-Related Fees (2) 0.3
+Audit-Related Fees - -

-Tax Fees
+Tax Fees - -

 All Other Fees

-Total \$ 2.1 \$ 2.4
+\$ 2.3 \$ 2.1

-·

-(1) Includes fees for audits of annual financial statements of our companies, reviews of the related quarterly financial statements, and services that are normally provided by the independent accountants in connection with statutory and regulatory filings or engagements, including reviews of documents filed with the SEC and services related to the audit of our internal control over financial reporting.
+(1) Includes fees for audits of annual financial statements of our companies, reviews of the related quarterly financial statements and services that are normally provided by the independent accountants in connection with statutory and regulatory filings or engagements, including reviews of documents filed with the SEC and services related to the audit of our internal control over financial reporting.